 Yes, I do think there is a time and place for worksheets.
 I do NOT think they're good for making the kids sit down and shut up.
 I prefer to give them either a few minutes to work independently on them, or time to work on them as a group.
 Then we go over the whole worksheet as a group, and I require them to correct their mistakes.
 I tell them to not erase, I want to see where they messed up and that they were paying enough attention to make their corrections.
 We talk about these corrections as we're going over the worksheet together.
 Then I give the students a participation grade.

-If I have non-readers in a class with a co-teacher, she takes those students to her classroom where she works with them to complete the same assignment, but with additional supports.
-My low students have blossomed under this system — participating in the group discussions when they would have just sat back silently in a full-class discussion.19 kBphrase_appositive 83 kBappositives-worksheet
+If I have a class with a co-teacher, we divide our students into groups and provide whatever support they need to complete the assignment.
+My struggling students have blossomed under this system — participating in the group discussions when they would have just sat back silently in a full-class discussion.